reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ###### Reason

-- Variant constructor types are expected to be listed as space separated lists, using parenthesis to group precedence (as with **everything** else).
+- Variant constructor types are expected to be listed as comma separated lists, using parenthesis to group precedence (as with **everything** else).
-- Constructing instances of the variant (as you would have guessed) follows function application style (space separated lists).
+- Constructing instances of the variant (as you would have guessed) follows function application style (comma separated lists).
 - Tuples **always** *look* like tuples, and anything that looks like a tuple *is* a tuple.